Russell M. Nelson, oldest-ever president of The Church of Jesus Christ of Latter-day Saints, dies

-SALT LAKE CITY — (AP) — Russell M. Nelson, the oldest-ever president of The Church of Jesus Christ of Latter-day Saints, has died at the age of 101, church officials announced late Saturday night.
-He was 101
+SALT LAKE CITY — (AP) — Russell M. Nelson, the oldest-ever president of The Church of Jesus Christ of Latter-day Saints, died Saturday night at the age of 101, church officials announced.

-Nelson died Saturday night at his home in Salt Lake City, church spokesperson Candice Madsen said in a statement.
+Nelson died at his home in Salt Lake City, the church announced.

+Nelson, a former heart surgeon, spent four decades in the highest levels of church leadership after he was selected in 1984 to join a top church governing body called the Quorum of the Twelve Apostles.
+He ascended to the presidency in January 2018 when Thomas S. Monson died and in 2024 became the first president of the faith to hit the century mark.

+Sen. Mike Lee of Utah posted a warm tribute to Nelson on social media shortly after the announcement.

 The former heart surgeon had a vibrant and transformative tenure, especially in 2018, his first year, when he made a surprising announcement calling on people to stop using the shorthand names "Mormon" and "LDS" as substitutes for the full name of the religion, a sharp shift after previous church leaders spent millions to promote the moniker over decades.